Skip to main content Accessibility Feedback

 }

-In that same file, a smaller subset of variables are reassigned under the .kelp-theme-dark class, to adjust their value in dark mode.
+A smaller subset of variables are reassigned under the .dark class to adjust their value in dark mode.

 /* Dark Theme */